privacy-scaling-explorations/semaphore-phase2-setup/README.md

 attestation to your contribution and sign it with a GPG key, Keybase account, or Ethereum account using the example [here](https://github.com/weijiekoh/perpetualpowersoftau/blob/master/README.md#your-attestation).

+## Logistics

+To be confirmed: each participant needs to download a 22M `.params` file and upload a 22M `.params` file.
+The computation time should take no more than a minute on a modern laptop.

+For convenience, we will use Dropbox to share the `.params` files.
+The coordinator will back them up to Azure blob storage and IPFS.

 ## Test run